Inverness

-Historically it served as the county town of the county of Inverness-shire.
-Inverness lies near two important battle sites: the 11th-century battle of Blàr nam Fèinne against Norway which took place on the Aird, and the 18th century Battle of Culloden which took place on Culloden Moor.
-It is the northernmost city in the United Kingdom and lies within the Great Glen (Gleann Mòr) at its north-eastern extremity where the River Ness enters the Beauly Firth.
+Inverness previously served as the county town of the county of Inverness-shire before becoming the headquarters of the larger Highland Council region.
+With human settlement dating back to circa 7000 BC and permanent human settlement established by 5,800 BC the city has remained a strategically important location since antiquity and has periodically experienced armed conflict.
+Today, Inverness lies near two important battle sites: the 11th-century battle of Blàr nam Fèinne against Norway which took place on the Aird and the 18th century Battle of Culloden which took place on Culloden Moor, the last pitched battle fought in the United Kingdom.
+Lying within the Great Glen (An Gleann Mòr) at its northern extremity, the city's River Ness flows from Loch Ness via Loch Dochfour before it empties into the Moray Firth where the historic Beauly Firth and Inverness Firth met at the Kessock Crossing.
+The northernmost city in the United Kingdom, it was granted city status in the year 2000 as a Millennium City, having become more prominent in its economic and population growth throughout the preceding decade.